openbraininstitute/morph-spines/examples/data/README.md

 - `spine_id`: Spine ID, in 0-based format, multiple rows can point at the same spine ID (type: uint)
-- `spine_mesh`: offset to be applied within `/spines/meshes` to get to the first triangle of the spine's mesh (type: uint)
 - `spine_volume`: Spine's head volume (type: float)
 - `spine_neck_diameter`: Spine's neck diameter (type: float)